fjtirado/knative_workflow_python/README.md

 ## Description

 This example contains a simple workflow service that illustrate consecutive invocation of two knative python function calls.
-The first function  initialize a tensor of the specified size with random content using torch and return its contents The second performs an addition of all the element using numpy library.
+The first function  initialize a tensor of the specified size with random content using torch and return its contents.
+The second performs an addition of all the element returned by the previous step using numpy library.

 ## Installing and Running